 The winner and the two runners up will be invited to read their stories to an audience at the event, although a judge can read the story if that is preferred.

-Jeanette Hewitt: Jeanette is the author of two crime fiction novels; Exclusion Zone and The Hunger Within, both published by Endeavour Press in 2016.
-Her third novel, The Eight Year Lie, will be published by Endeavour in 2017.
+Jeanette Hewitt is the author of two crime fiction novels; Exclusion Zone and The Hunger Within, both published by Endeavour Press in 2016.
+Her third novel, The Eight Year Lie, will be published by Endeavour.
 In July 2012 she was shortlisted as a finalist in the Marie Claire Inspire and Mentor Award, chosen by Jojo Moyes.
-She is also a member of the Crime Writers Association, International Thriller Writers and is a regular at the Felixstowe Book Festival.
+She is also a member of the Crime Writers Association and the International Thriller Writers.

-Rosy Thornton: Rosy’s short story collection, Sandlands was published by Sandstone Press in 2016.
-She has also published five novels, the latest of which, Ninepins, won the East Anglian Book Awards prize for fiction in 2012.
+Rosy Thornton’s short story collection, ‘Sandlands’ was published by Sandstone Press in 2016.
+She has also published five novels, the latest of which, ‘Ninepins’, won the East Anglian Book Awards prize for fiction in 2012.
 Rosy lectures in law at the University of Cambridge, where she is a Fellow of Emmanuel College.
-She divides her life between Cambridge and coastal Suffolk where Sandlands is set.
+She divides her life between Cambridge and coastal Suffolk where ‘Sandlands’ is set.

 Jayne Lindill: Jayne has been editor of EADT Suffolk magazine since 2011, and has spent her entire career in journalism and publishing in the UK and overseas.
 Suffolk born and bred she knows the county well.
 Through the pages of the magazine she loves to champion local writers and artists, celebrating their success and achievements and helping to bring them to a wider audience.